morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/change-weather.md

 ChangeWeather, “West Gash”, 4

-Changes the weather in the specified region right now.
+Changes the weather in the specified [[regions|region]] right now.
 The weather will begin transitioning immediately.
 It will reselect a new weather on the next weather update (12 hours).

 The weather type enum are as follows: